Free digital copy

 Multi award-winning Botivo is gaining rapid traction in this space with its non-alcoholic aperitivo, infused with rosemary, wormwood, orange zest, gentian and thyme.

-We can’t get enough of Pomello’s luscious Elderflower & Grapefruit Aperitif.
-And LA Brewery’s Sparkling White Rose kombucha is a stunning wine alternative for al fresco dining, enhanced with white rose petals and elderflower.
+We can’t get enough of Teto’s sparkling cold brew tea, elevated with Citra hops and botanicals to create a layered, sophisticated taste.
+Pomello’s luscious Elderflower & Grapefruit Aperitif and LA Brewery’s Sparkling White Rose kombucha, enhanced with white rose petals and elderflower, are other firm favourites.

 Another brand we’re enjoying at the moment is Foreva Farmers, whose Elderflower & Honey Tonic Water is subtly sweet and utterly refreshing, made with real elderflower and local honey on the brand’s Herefordshire farm.